-Follow this procedure to replace tower lamp bulbs (from optional tower lamp).
+The information in this section details the procedure to replace tower lamp bulbs.

 - 1. Remove the small Phillips-head screw on the top of the tower lamp. - 2.
-Pull upward on the lenses to remove them, exposing the bulbs and bulb holders. - 3.
+Pull upward on the lenses to remove them thus exposing the bulbs and bulb holders. - 3.
 Remove the bad bulb by turning it counterclockwise. - 4.
 Replace the bulb by inserting a new bulb and turning it clockwise until finger tight.